chingu-voyages/V58-tier3-team-32/README.md

 ## License

-This project is licensed under the MIT License.
-See [LICENSE](./LICENSE) for details.
+This project is licensed under the GNU General Public License v3.0.
+See the [LICENSE](./LICENSE) file for details.

+You may redistribute and/or modify this software under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License or (at your option) any later version.